 Henry Mariano, CTO, is certified in Fanuc robotics, and has a long history with the California startup and technology scene.
 He’s adept at designing and implementing automation that can scale into multiple locations.

 The Solution: Reusables.com equips food businesses with climate technology that replaces single-use containers with reusables through tech-enabled packaging paired with a proprietary tracking software.
 Its Reusables Management System (RMS) follows the reusable packaging across a network of stores, consumers, cleaners and distributors, while capturing the impact data on plastic waste reduction and CO2e emissions avoidance.

 Jason Hawkins, CEO, ventured into food technology and sustainability by starting a food marketplace for students at Queen’s University, which he later sold to a grocery retailer in Ontario.
 He launched Reusables.com after discovering the magnitude of the threat posed by single-use packaging.

 Anastasia Kiku, co-founder, studied operations and logistics at the Sauder School of Business, where she realized the opportunity to build more sustainable systems by maximizing existing resources.
 Her passion emerges at the intersection of efficiency and sustainability, and she is committed to creating a world where no resources are wasted.

 Watch the Top Startup take the Prize – Live

 Eager to see these startups compete for the chance to win a $150,000 investment?
-Join us on April 25 at the Angels for Climate Solutions Pitch Finale to learn how these climate solutions are helping to address the climate emergency.
+Join us in-person on April 25 at the Angels for Climate Solutions Pitch Finale to learn see which company will delivery the winning pitch.